kricklin/GetCleanData/README.md

 *Notes: Only feature names containing "std()" or "mean" are included in the subset.
 However, seven features with names  beginning with "angle" and containing "mean" are excluded.
 The result is 82 features/values per observation.*

-2) To improve variable name meaning and reability, modified variable names as follows:
+2) To improve meaning and reability, modified variable names as follows:

  Original        | New
  ----------------|-----------------